List of Graduates 2016

 PSYCHOLOGY & GENDER STUDIES/Sex and Sexuality

-An interdisciplinary investigation of the narrative of biological essentialism and its impact on LGBTQ+ communities, including analyses of historical relationships and intersections between the feminist, gay, and trans* rights movements, as well as the medicalization and pathologization of these communities in the field of psychiatry.
+An interdisciplinary investigation of the narrative of biological essentialism and its impact on LGBTQ+ communities, including analyses of historical relationships and intersections between the feminist, gay, and trans* rights movements, as well as the medicalization of these communities in the field of psychiatry.

 Project: An analysis of the relationship between psychology and the LGBTQ+ community through the lens of nosological practices.